 • If your document contains multiple spot colors overlapping, then multiple colors will be detected.

-• If your document does not contains spot colors or has areas that do not have spot colors, then no color will be detected.
+• If your document does not contain spot colors or has areas that do not have spot colors, then no color will be detected.

 Input Color

 CIELab: which stands for the spatial coordinates of the color and expresses their values (a,b) and luminosity (L).
-Although it is a value which is difficult to imagine, there are many colors which are usually expressed this way, since it is a representation of color which doesn't depend on any device (printer, screen, scanner, etc).
-We have the possibility of entering the values L, a and b, which can be saved in the spot color replacement library.
+Although it is a value that is difficult to imagine, there are many colors that are usually expressed this way, since it is a representation of the color that does not depend on any device (printer, screen, scanner, etc.).
+We have the possibility of entering the values L, a, and b, which can be saved in the spot color replacement library.

-RGB (Entry): showing the original color values of Red, Green, Blue of the input profile.
+RGB (Entry): showing the original color values of Red, Green, and Blue of the input profile.
 If, for instance, we see a red dominant in the already printed color, we can correct only value R, by lowering it.
-CMYK (Entry), showing the original color values of Cyan, Magenta, Yellow and Black of the input profile .
+CMYK (Entry), showing the original color values of Cyan, Magenta, Yellow, and Black of the input profile.
 As in the previous case, it is possible to correct the color dominants.

-In both cases we can change the values only but not saving in the spot color replacement library, because the a different profile can have a different input profile that can change individually the output color.
+In both cases, we can change the values only but not save them in the spot color replacement library, because the different profiles can have a different input profile that can change individually the output color.

 Device Colors

 The 'Apply ink control' option will assign light inks.
-In case our printer has light inks such as light magenta, grey, etc, we can specify a multichannel replacement color.
-By default we must enter the values of all the colors, but keeping the Automatic Light Inks option activated, the program will be the one to calculate automatically the ink percentages.
+In case our printer has light inks such as light magenta, grey, etc., we can specify a multichannel replacement color.
+By default, we must enter the values of all the colors, but by keeping the Automatic Light Inks option activated, the program will be the one to calculate automatically the ink percentages.

-Minimize dE will make the program look for the color with the less difference (dE) to the original.
+Minimizing dE will make the program look for the color with less difference (dE) from the original.
 For that, it makes an exhaustive search within the printer's profiles.

 Gradient calculation